interledger/interledger.github.io/docs/overview.md

 ## Interledger architecture
 Interledger enables payments across many different types of ledgers.
-The Interledger Protocol Suite is comprised of four layers: the Application, Transport, Interledger, and Ledger protocols.
+The Interledger Protocol Suite is comprised of four layers: the Application, Transport, Interledger, and Link protocols.
 To learn more, see the Interledger [Architecture Overview](https://interledger.org/rfcs/0001-interledger-architecture/).

 ## Protocol specs and APIs